WesselVinke/VagueBench/README.md

 ### Overview

 This repository contains the evaluation code for VagueBench, a project funded by the **Cosmos Institute**.
-In philophical literature, some sentences are classified as vague.
+In philosophical literature, some sentences are classified as vague.
 This entails that one is not to assign determinate truth-values to these statements.
 When one does, one commits what I call a vagueness error.

 VagueBench measures the extent to which LLMs can serve as helpful truth-seeking assistants when it comes to making humans aware of their vagueness errors.
 An article explaining VagueBench in more depth may be published soon.